SiddhanthNB/duo-orm/docs/guides/querying-data.md

 - `Query.count()` / `Query.exists()`: Cheap read-only checks; use `exists()` when you only need to know if at least one row matches.
 - `Query.iterate(...)` vs. `Query.paginate(...)`: `iterate` is cursor-like streaming with batching; `paginate` is page/offset slicing.

+!!! tip "Model.get is the fastest PK lookup in a transaction"
+    Inside `db.transaction()`, `Model.get(pk)` uses the session identity map and can return an already-loaded instance without hitting the database.
+Prefer it for primary-key lookups when you’re already in a transaction.

-You can call helpers directly on the model—no need to start with `where()` if you don’t need filters:
+You can call helpers directly on the model.
+No need to start with `where()` if you don’t need filters:

 ```python
 # Create single + bulk